estnltk/estnltk/README.md

 Currently, there are two branches of EstNLTK:

 * version **1.6** -- the new branch, which is in a beta status and under development.
 The version 1.6.4beta is available from [Anaconda package repository](https://anaconda.org/estnltk/estnltk) and PyPI.
-It contains analysis tools up to the level of morphological analysis, but it does not contain all the functionalities available in **1.4.1**.
-Supported Python versions: 3.5+;
+It contains basic analysis tools up to morphological analysis and syntactic parsing, but it does not contain all the functionalities available in **1.4.1**.
+Supported Python versions are 3.5 and 3.6.
+The source of the latest release is available at the branch [version_1.6](https://github.com/estnltk/estnltk/tree/version_1.6), and the development source can be found at [devel_1.6](https://github.com/estnltk/estnltk/tree/devel_1.6).

 * version **1.4.1** -- the old branch, which contains full functionality of different analysis tools.
 Available via [Anaconda package repository](https://anaconda.org/estnltk/estnltk/files) for Python 3.5.
-PyPI packages are also available for Python 3.4+ and 2.7.
+PyPI packages are also available for Python 3.4, 3.5 and 2.7.
 Python 3.6 and 3.7 are not supported;

 ## Version 1.6